AaronYong179/ISYE-6420/lecture_notes/Unit 4.9 - 4.13; Bayesian Distributions.md

 1, \quad \text{else}
 \end{cases}
 $$
+The posterior mode is also termed MAP (maximum _a posteriori_ probability estimate).

 #### The Bayes Estimator

 The posterior mean is also connected with **Bayes risk** (though note that Bayes risk is not _really_ Bayesian).
 Bayes risk is given as: